 Folk villages are tourist attractions showing a traditional style Korean village with a variety of “hanok,” (traditional Korean houses).
 Our favorite hanok is a teahouse near Songnisan Mountain.
 You can often try out old Korean traditional children’s games or see traditional dancing and singing.
-Great places to visit, but maybe not during Chuseok.
+Great places to visit, but maybe not during Chuseok, unless you live nearby.

 For many Koreans, Chuseok is a time for reminiscing about old times and traditional ways, so naturally an outing to a traditional folk village is on the agenda.
 We tried to visit the Yongin Folk Village near Seoul during Chuseok several years ago, thinking it would be great because everyone would be at home spending time with their families… No way.
 What we found instead were vast traffic jams, seething crowds and a queue so long it seemed to disappeared over the horizon.

-One exception to this may be the Namsangol Hanok Village located in the middle of Seoul or the National Folk Museum which runs different craft activities like these.
+One exception to this may be the Namsangol Hanok Village located in the middle of Seoul or the National Folk Museum which runs different craft activities.
 If you’re staying in Seoul the Namsangol Hanok village is conveniently located near Namsan and Myeongdong, and runs a lot of different activities during Chuseok.

 5. Ride a Bike

-Our last but best tip is to go out for a bike ride.
+Our last but best tip is to go out for a bike ride during Chuseok, bypassing using any public transportation.
 It’s also almost always perfect weather for bike camping at Chuseok and Korea’s countryside is exemplary – with beautiful mountains, forests and burbling mountains streams in abundance once you get away from the cities.